-Visual Communication Design: Graphic Design and Advertising
+Visual Communication Design: Graphic Design

-Visual Communication Design: Graphic Design and Advertising enables students to use design thinking and the design process to convey ideas and messages visually.
-In this semester-based unit, students will study the communication design field.
-There will be a strong focus on graphic design including logo and brand identity and print advertising.
+Graphic Design teaches students the Message Visual Communication Design field.
+It enables students to use design thinking and the design process to convey ideas and messages visually.
+There will be a strong focus on graphic design including logo, brand identity and print advertising.
 The students will develop a variety of manual and digital drawing skills, to visualise thinking and to present potential solutions.
 They will employ specific conventions such as typography, grids and layout relating to this design field.
 Students will analyse the importance of the design brief and employ a design process that graphic designers use in generating, developing, refining and resolving visual communications.
 They will use digital technology in the development and presentation of final concept designs.